 - South Harringay School acknowledges that children with special educational needs or disabilities (SEND) or certain medical or physical health conditions can face additional safeguarding challenges both online and offline.
 These children may have an impaired capacity to resist or avoid abuse both offline and online and face additional barriers in recognising abuse and neglect.
-These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs, and - o communication barriers and difficulties in managing or reporting these challenges. - o cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so.

-- Members of staff are encouraged to be aware that children with SEN and disabilities can be disproportionally impacted by safeguarding concerns, such as bullying and exploitation. - Children with communication difficulties will be supported to ensure that their voice is heard and acted upon. - All members of staff will be encouraged to appropriately explore possible indicators of abuse such as behaviour/mood change or injuries and not to assume that they are related to the child's disability and be aware that children with SEN and disabilities may not always outwardly display indicators of abuse.
+These can include: - o assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - o the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs, and - o communication barriers and difficulties in managing or reporting these challenges. - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so. - Members of staff are encouraged to be aware that children with SEN and disabilities can be disproportionally impacted by safeguarding concerns, such as bullying and exploitation. - Children with communication difficulties will be supported to ensure that their voice is heard and acted upon. - All members of staff will be encouraged to appropriately explore possible indicators of abuse such as behaviour/mood change or injuries and not to assume that they are related to the child's disability and be aware that children with SEN and disabilities may not always outwardly display indicators of abuse.
 To address these additional challenges, our school will always consider extra pastoral support for children with SEN and disabilities.
-Details of support and provision can be found in the school's SEND policy and annual report. - Our SENCo is also a DDSL and works closely with the DSL to ensure theses points are addressed and monitored.
-Both attend our regular welfare team meetings and the safeguarding needs of individual SEND children are discussed.
+Details of support and provision can be found in the school's SEND policy and annual report. - The DSL (or deputy) will work closely with the SENCo to share information and plan support and monitor as required.